Plant DetailShow Menu

 Description

-Kidney-leaved violet is a native wildflower of northern parts of North America and grows as far north as zone 3.
+Kidneyleaf violet is an herbaceous perennial wildflower from northern parts of North America.
 This violet grows in spruce and temperate coniferous forests in swampy wooded areas.
+It is a member of the violet family (Violaceae).
+The species epithet is Latin for “kidney-leaf.”

 It will not spread by runners or stolons to form a groundcover.
-However, a light groundcover can be achieved over time by its self seeding.
+However, a light groundcover can be achieved over time by its habit of self-seeding.
+Use in a woodland, pollinator, or children’s garden.

-Insects, Diseases, and Other Plant Problems: In some locations, livestock grazing and trampling this plant has led to its disappearance in those locations.
+Insects, Diseases, and Other Plant Problems: In some locations, livestock grazing and trampling have led to its disappearance.
 Other locations report this plant as threatened.

 See this plant in the following landscape: